balena-io/docs/pages/learn/getting-started.md

 ## Install the {{ $names.cli.lower }}

-Now that we have a device or two connected to a {{ $names.company.lower }} fleet, it's time to install the {{ $names.cli.lower }}.
-This is the recommended way to deploy code to your devices.
-Follow the instructions below according to your machine's operating system.
+Now that we have a device or two connected to a {{ $names.company.lower }} fleet, it's time to deploy code.
+The recommended way to deploy code is to use {{ $names.cli.lower }}.
+Follow the instructions below to install {{ $names.cli.lower }} to your machine's operating system.

 {{import "getting-started/cliInstructions"}}